 - Neil Patrick Harris claimed in interview his characterization of Count Olaf is closer to the books than Jim Carrey's.

-- Each book gets more than one episode to avoid Compressed Adaptation.
+- Each book, excluding the last, gets more than one episode to avoid Compressed Adaptation.

 - Count Olaf's tattoo looks more like the books' depiction, with the initials V.F.D. in it.